apache/incubator-graphar/docs/libraries/cpp/getting-started.md

 }
 ```

-### Read GAR files
+### Read GraphAr format files

-GAR supports the flexible reading of graph data, e.g., allowing to read
+GraphAr supports the flexible reading of graph data, e.g., allowing to read
 data of a single vertex, a vertex chunk, or all vertices with a specific
 label.
 In addition, necessary property groups can be selected to read
 and avoid reading all properties from the files.
-Furthermore, GAR
+Furthermore, GraphAr
 provides convenient and flexible access to adjList, offset and property
 chunks for edges.